osu-cascades/smartserve-camera/README.md

 - We currently have the script running automatically at boot time in order to enable that you will need to run `sudo cp camera.service /etc/systemd/system/camera.service` after you have updated the ExecStart path as well as the WorkingDirectory path.
 Checkout this guide for more information on Systemd [Creating a Service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md)

 Important note: Some of these libraries take a **long** time to install.

+### Test Scripts

+Within the scripts folder there are a couple of programs to test the components of the working system.
+To test that the button is working run

+`python button_test.py`

+You should see 'button not pressed' repeating on the console.
+When you press the button it will print 'button' pressed.
+To test the camera run

+`python camera_test.py`

+and then click the button and a picture will be saved to `/home/pi/`

 &copy; 2018 Justin Tappert, and Yong Bakos.
 All rights reserved.